siddavatam-vasuda-srusti-praharshitha/TaskTrackerAPI/README.md

      * Task.js - Represents individual task
         * TaskView.js - displays a modal window with task details and provides options to update the status or delete a task.
 It uses Redux for state management and makes
                         HTTP requests to a local server for updating and deleting tasks.

+ Redux:
+ * Store.js - Configuration for Redux store.
+ * TaskSlice.js - Uses the Redux Toolkit to manage application state.
+Specifically, it defines a Redux slice for managing task-related data and operations.